MuhammadFakhar/tiny-url-project/README.md

     Controller: The app has a single controller, UrlsController, which handles the creation of new shortened URLs and redirects to the original URL when a user enters a shortened code.

-    Views: The app has two views: new.html.erb, which displays a form for users to submit a URL to be shortened, and show.html.erb, which displays the original URL when a user enters a valid shortened code.

-    Routes: The app has two routes: root, which maps to the new action of the UrlsController, and /:short_code, which maps to the show action of the UrlsController.
+    Routes: The app has two routes: which maps to the new action of the UrlsController, and /:short_code, which maps to the show action of the UrlsController.

     Service: The app has a UrlShortener service object that generates a unique short code for each URL.
 This service object is used in the UrlsController to create new shortened URLs.